shilostern/argocd-gitops/README.md

 ---

 ## 1. Project Overview
 The solution is based on the declarative management of the `whoami` application.
 The workflow included setting up a local Kubernetes cluster using Kind (on the Podman engine) and configuring ArgoCD as a synchronization controller.
-I chose to implement the **Kustomize** deployment method—despite having no prior experience with it—to challenge myself and master new, advanced configuration management tools.
+I chose to implement the **Kustomize** deployment method to challenge myself and master new, advanced configuration management tools, as it was a methodology I hadn't used before.
 Every change committed to this repository is automatically reconciled to the desired state in the cluster by ArgoCD.

 ## 2. Repository Structure
 The repository is designed using Kustomize principles, allowing for a clear separation between the base code and environment-specific adjustments (Overlays):